swiss-territorial-data-lab/proj-dqry/README.md

 ## Disclaimer

-The results provided by the `proj-dqry` framework are resulting from numerical implementation providing segmentation of **potential** quarry sites.
-False positive and false negative detection, inherent to deep learning automatic methods, are present in the final detection dataset.
-A **manual inspection** of the detection must be performed prior to data exploitation and interpretation.
+The results provided by the `proj-dqry` framework are resulting from a numerical implementation providing segmentation of **potential** quarry sites.
+False positives and false negatives detection, inherent to deep learning automatic methods, are present in the final detection dataset.
+A **manual inspection** of the detection must be performed prior to exploitation and interpretation of the data.

 ## Copyright and License